 Do not attempt to treat the animal’s wounds.

-After 5:00 p.m., The Wildlife Center veterinarians are on-call to help deal with wildlife emergencies.
-Wildlife rescuers may call the Center’s number to receive the on-call phone number, then leave a message for our on-call staff.
+After 5:00 p.m., The Wildlife Center of Virginia's veterinarians are on-call to help deal with wildlife emergencies.
+Wildlife rescuers may call the Center’s number to receive the on-call phone number, then leave a message for their on-call staff.
 A wildlife emergency includes animals that are having trouble breathing, are non-responsive, lying on their side, bleeding profusely, have broken limbs, or have extensive wounds.
 Animals that have been in a cat’s mouth do need treatment even if they aren’t obviously injured; please call the Center for advice.

 Capturing Injured Wildlife